berkeucar/GE101-An-Android-Application-for-Bilkent-Newcomers/group/Mehmet_Alper_Cetin_log.md

 and tried to make a code that is buildable.
 But I didn't manage the time well so I couldn't write the code for Qr Scanning.
 I was planning on using  ZXing for the Qr Scan Activity and I was planning to use free Qr Code writers on web.
 But although I didn't finish the code for Qr Scan I think my Achievements package was understandable and buildable.

+Resources I used was Bilkent Official cite (https://w3.bilkent.edu.tr/bilkent/) and FourSquare (https://tr.foursquare.com/) for images and again Bilkent's map to get information about buildings.

 ****